 Crude saltpeter produced by the processes detailed in our last two posts had a wide variety of purity.
 An analysis printed in the Agricultural Ledger of India (Volume 12) in 1905 of 55 samples of crude saltpeter from different parts of India, showed that the potassium nitrate content varied from as low as 26.8% to as high as 80%, with the average percentage predominantly at around 53%.
 The chief impurity in all the crude saltpeter samples was common salt (a.k.a. sodium chloride or NaCl).
 Some samples from Bihar showed a bit of sodium sulfate and many of the inferior samples contained quantities of dirt and other insoluble substances.
 Because of the impurities present in it, crude saltpeter is yellowish in color, instead of white.

-An Auger.
-Click on image to enlarge.
+A pure saltpeter sample.
+Click on the image to enlarge.
+Public domain image.